-Tedopi® is a proprietary combination of nine optimized neo-epitopes plus one epitope giving universal helper T cell response targeting T cell activation.
+Tedopi®, OSE Immunotherapeutics’s most advanced product and therapeutic neo-epitope-based vaccine, is a proprietary combination of nine optimized neo-epitopes, selected and optimized from 5 tumoral antigens to activate specifically T cells, plus one epitope giving universal helper T cell response targeting T cell activation.

-Tedopi® is a personalized treatment for HLA-A2+ patients, a key receptor for the cytotoxic T-immune response.
+Tedopi® is a treatment designed for HLA-A2+ patients, a key receptor of the cytotoxic response.

 ABOUT THE TEDOPI® CLINICAL PROGRAM